posva/unplugin-vue-router/docs/data-loaders/error-handling.md

 By default, all errors thrown in a loader are considered _unexpected errors_: they will abort the navigation, just like in a navigation guard.
 Because they abort the navigation, they will not appear in the `error` property of the loader.
 Instead, they will be intercepted by Vue Router's error handling with `router.onError()`.

-However, if the loader is **not navigation-aware**, the error doesn't cannot be intercepted by Vue Router and will be kept in the `error` property of the loader.
+However, if the loader is **not navigation-aware**, the error cannot be intercepted by Vue Router and will be kept in the `error` property of the loader.
 This is the case for _lazy loaders_ and [_reloading data_](./reloading-data.md).

 To be able to intercept errors in blocking loaders, we can specify a list of error classes that are considered _expected errors_.
 This allows blocking loader to **not abort the navigation** and instead keep the error in the `error` property of the loader and let the page locally display the error state.